harvic3/nodetskeleton/README.md

 And then, continue with the <a href="https://github.com/harvic3/nodetskeleton#installation" target="_self" >installation</a> step described at the end of this manual.

 ## Using with ExpressJs 🐛

+The easy way is to switch to the `with-express branch` in this repository, but if you want the more elaborate one follow these steps:

 Delete `dependencies` and `devDependencies` for `KoaJs` from `package.json` file.